 Orlando Sales and Resort Tax

-- In Central Florida, taxes on purchases range from 6 to 7 percent on all merchandise except “necessary” grocery items and medicine.
+- In Central Florida, taxes on purchases range from 6% to 7% on all merchandise except “necessary” grocery items and medicine.

-- In Orlando and Orange County, a 6-percent resort tax is imposed on all hotel rooms in addition to 6.5-percent sales tax.
+- In Orlando and Orange County, a 6% resort tax is imposed on all hotel rooms in addition to 6.5-percent sales tax.

 Tipping at Orlando Restaurants

-- At full-service restaurants in Orlando and throughout the United States, tipping is customary at 15 to 20 percent.
+- At full-service restaurants in Orlando and throughout the United States, tipping is customary at 15% to 20%.

-- Additionally, many Orlando restaurants assess an automatic tip of 15 to 18 percent for larger parties.
+- Additionally, many Orlando restaurants assess an automatic tip of 15% to 18% for larger parties.

 - Sunshine and warm temperatures are hallmarks of an Orlando vacation, but keep in mind that afternoon rain is common during summer months.